Counterfactual Mean-variance Optimization

 \section{Calibration of $\widehat{\Sigma}^a$}

-In the previous section, we developed a semiparametric estimator for the counterfactual covariance matrix, which is the quadratic component of our approximating program of \ref{eqn:couterfactual-MV}.
-However, unless some special structure is imposed on the dependencies (e.g., diagonality or a factor model), estimated covariance matrices can be ill-conditioned or non-positive semi-definite, which in our setting may dramatically degrade the quality of our optimal solution estimates.
-In this section, we discuss two calibration methods for our counterfactual covariance estimator, which help us to avoid these pitfalls, without affecting the rates of convergence for our optimal solution estimator.
+In the previous section, we introduced a semiparametric estimator for the counterfactual covariance matrix $\widehat{\Sigma}^a$, which serves as the quadratic component of the approximating program for \ref{eqn:couterfactual-MV}.
+However, in the absence of structural assumptions on the dependence (e.g., diagonality or factor models), the estimated covariance matrix may be ill-conditioned or fail to be positive (semi)definite.
+In our setting, such issues can substantially compromise the accuracy of the resulting optimal solution estimates.
+In this section, we present two calibration methods for the counterfactual covariance estimator that mitigate these challenges while preserving the convergence rate of the optimal solution estimator.